IamLiesa/blog_21moves/content/blog/the-ultimate-bosu-ball-workout-guide.md

   "col-xs-12|img/posts/the-ultimate-bosu-ball-workout-guide/squat.jpg|squat on BOSU Ball" ->}}

 Although squats on a Bosu Ball are already pretty challenging, we can always do more.
 For example with **Bosu Ball jumping side squats**.
 Place your foot in the middle of the Bosu Ball and get down into a squat.
 In a quick motion jump sideways over the Bosu Ball and land with your other foot on the Bosu.
 Your feet should be parallel to each other.
 Keep your body in a squat position and jump back over the Bosu.
-Squat jump 1.jpeg squat jump 2.jpeg

 {{< fluid_pin_it_images
-  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/squat-jump-1.jpg|squat jump with BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/squat-jump-2.jpg|squat jump with BOSU Ball" ->}}
+  "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/squat-jump_1.jpg|squat jump with BOSU Ball" "col-xs-6|img/posts/the-ultimate-bosu-ball-workout-guide/squat-jump_2.jpg|squat jump with BOSU Ball" ->}}

 If you also want to work on your upper body while performing a squat on a Bosu Ball, simply add a shoulder press.
 For that lift your weights just to shoulder level with the palms facing outward and then squat downward on the dome-side of the BOSU, come up again and push those dumb-bells up overhead.